diskoverdata/diskover-docs/source_files/user_advanced_tags.md

 E) **Remove all tags**: Select from column B) the items you wish to remove the associated tags first and then select E) > **WARNING!** you cannot undo this action.

-F) **Add new tag**: To quickly add a single new tag in the drop down list - an admin account is required to [add/edit tags](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#tags-display-and-editor-within-diskover-web-user-interface).
+F) **Add new tag**: To quickly add a single new tag in the drop-down list - an admin account is required to [add/edit tags](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#tags-display-and-editor-within-diskover-web-user-interface).

 <p id="apply_tags_to"></p>

-G) **Apply tags to**: Choices of applying tags [non-recursively or recursively](#recursive) - can only be achieved from a directory and that directory needs to have a tag assigned to it prior and in order to assign the same tag(s) recursively or non-recursively.
+G) **Apply tags to**: Choices of applying tags [non-recursively or recursively](#recursive) - can only be achieved from a directory and that directory needs to have a tag assigned to it prior in order to assign the same tag(s) recursively or non-recursively.

-  - **All results (all pages)**: Will apply tags to all current your search results, no matter if they are files or directory, and no matter how many pages of results, but will not apply tags recursively.
+  - **All results (all pages)**: Will apply tags to all your current search results, no matter if they are files or directories, and no matter how many pages of results, but will not apply tags recursively.

   - **Selected Folders - [Non-recursive](#recursive)**: Will apply tags exclusively to the path/directory you are pointing to.